schreiaj/intro_to_fsm/README.md

 ...
 ```

 I can hear your questions from here, yes, I had to define the :working state even though the test specified :not_working.
-That's actually just a quick of the way elixir finds its methods.
-Either way, your claim is correct.
+That's actually just a quirk of the way elixir finds its methods.
+Either way, your test is now correct.
 What if we wanted to add a test to be sure we can fix it?

 ```elixir
 ...